1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1972 Jefferson Nickel production reflects a period of substantial coinage output across multiple U.S. Mint facilities.
 The total mintage for 1972 included 202,036,000 coins struck at the Philadelphia Mint (no mint mark), 351,694,600 coins at the Denver Mint (D mint mark), and 3,260,996 proof coins at the San Francisco Mint (S mint mark).

-These coins entered widespread circulation immediately upon release, making it virtually impossible to track how many remain in existence today versus those lost, damaged, or destroyed over the past five decades.
+For the high-mintage circulation strikes from Philadelphia and Denver, survival numbers remain unknown.
+These coins entered widespread circulation immediately, making it impossible to track how many still exist versus those lost, damaged, or melted over five decades.

 Also Read: Jefferson Nickel Value (1938-Present)